-In addition to your occupational retirement pension, you are also building up a partner's pension.
+In addition to your occupational retirement pension, you are also building up a partner's pension in the supplementary pension scheme.
 There may be reasons why you wish to exchange all or part of the partner's pension for a higher occupational retirement pension.
 Your partner may already have a satisfactory pension or perhaps you do not or no longer have a partner.